 Things have changed a lot – and content is vital

-We now know how important content is – it’s the reason people visit your website, it keeps them up to date with what you’re doing, it tells a story about your business.
-And even more importantly, it helps your organic rankings and means you’ll be found more easily in the search engines.
+We now know how important content is – it’s the reason people visit your website.
+It keeps them up to date with what you’re doing, it tells a story about your business.
+It gives them a flavour of you.
+And more importantly, it helps your organic rankings and means you’ll be found more easily in the search engines.

 A blog helps you promote your goods and services